EndOfBehelit/Configuring-Pihole-at-home/README.md

-# Configuring-Pihole-at-home
+# Configuring Pi-hole at Home
-Guide about how configure a PiHole at home.
+A step-by-step guide on how to set up Pi-hole on a Raspberry Pi.

 # Materials needed

-  - 1 x Raspberry Pi 2W (It can be other models, not necessary this one)
+  - 1 × Raspberry Pi Zero 2W (other models can also work)
-  - 1 x microSD card (I used one with 64GB but it can be less)
+  - 1 x microSD card (I used a 64 GB one, but smaller sizes will also work)
-  - 1 x micro usb charger
+  - 1 x micro-USB charger
-  - I also printed a case for the Raspberry but this is not necessary (I will upload the stl)
+  - I also 3D-printed a case for the Raspberry Pi, but this isn’t necessary (I will upload the stl)

     <img width="917" height="458" alt="imagen" src="https://github.com/user-attachments/assets/b33a6391-cb62-4451-b281-5d774aff3a15" />